• Menu

 Pagosa Peak, Pagosa Springs, CO.
 Photo by: Bryce Bradford

 If you live in Pagosa Springs or are just visiting, you’re probably in this exciting southwestern Colorado city because it’s surrounded by the rugged splendor of the San Juan Mountains.
-Like you’d expect, Pagosa Springs is on the doorstep of some of Colorado’s most unique and exciting hikes.
+As you’d expect, Pagosa Springs is on the doorstep of some of Colorado’s most unique and exciting hikes.

 Pagosa Peak